 EDS-HT is a bit of a sod to be honest, it affects the collagen, which is in just about every part of your body.
 It comes with chronic pain and fatigue and deeply affects my life, although I have just about learned to have a good life with it.
-A lot of that has been down to surrendering to God.
+A lot of that has been down to surrendering to it, rather than fighting it.
 None the less I would have it taken away in an instance if I could.
 You can read more here.

 And the rest….